-You can’t copyright what’s called scenes a faire.
-This French phrase refers to the elements that are needed in order to realize a specific idea.
+You can’t copyright what’s called scenes a fair.
+This French phrase refers to the elements that are needed to realize a specific idea.

 A racing game, for example, needs race cars, tracks, drivers, steering wheels, speedometers, etc. Those elements cannot be copyrighted, because a racing game cannot exist without them.

 A planetary exploration game needs spaceships, aliens, planets, and space suits.
 You can’t copyright those, either.